FernandaFranco/230-DOM-asynchronous-programming/es2015_notes.md

   - Const: can't be reassigned;
     - But the value it references can still be mutated;
     - An initializer for a constant is required; that is, you must specify its value in the same statement in which it's declared (which makes sense, given that it can't be changed later).

 - Iterators + For..Of
   - `for...in`

 - Promises
   - A returned object to which you attach callbacks, instead of passing callbacks into a function.
+  - extremely useful for async success/failure, because you're less interested in the exact time something became available, and more interested in reacting to the outcome. (https://developers.google.com/web/fundamentals/primers/promises#events_arent_always_the_best_way)